umbraco/UmbracoDocs/Umbraco-Uno/Working-with-Forms/Replies/index.md

 ![One form](images/Replies-amount.png)

-If you have more then one form, there will be a box for each of the forms.
-If you have more then four forms, you will have the option to ***show all*** as only four will be shown as default.
+If you have more than one form, there will be a box for each of the forms.
+If you have more than four forms, you will have the option to ***show all*** as only four will be shown as default.

 ![multiple forms](images/Replies-entries.png)